 There is a tutorial made by Joao Dias showing you how to set NASA daily pictures as wallpaper.
-I thought I would up the ante a little.
+I thought, I would up the ante a little.
 When I started to work on this project, I thought it will be a quick one.
-Turned out the solution was more difficult to find than I thought it would.
-I wanted to post smaller tutorials with the benefit of posting more often, and I spend about 4h googling for the solutions to a non-existing issue!
-I REALLY hope you will like it ha!
+Turned out, the solution was more difficult than initially anticipated.
+A 5 min tutorial turned into a several hours long mad googling session!
+I REALLY hope you will like the Google Maps traffic wallpaper.

 Map – the issue

 The information is best obtained by taking a screenshot.
 This is not that simple if your phone has a screen lock on it.
 I can force the Tasker to take the screenshot – whether with a Run Shell, AutoTools etc. But most of the time I would end up with a black screen, or lock screen picture.

 I had to scrap this idea and come up with something else.
 While googling for solutions I came across screenshot services like screenshotmachine.com.
 The free account allows you for a 100 API calls per month.
 The API is pretty much self-explanatory.
 I got stuck for a long time with the fact that my link was able to pull a correct image via the web browser but not through the HTTP GET action.
 I managed to bypass the link issue by using the Google URL shortener.
 It worked.

 The context is simple (feel free to change it).
 I’m using a time condition to change the current wallpaper for 30 min before my commute to work, and before my return home.
 Outside of these times, the wallpaper will revert to one of your choices.
 You can use the Tasker to set the wallpaper, and if you on Android 7 you can use AutoTools to set the screen lock wallpaper separately.